joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 make matters worse, in these kinds of discussions it oftentimes gets mingled with related ideas like self-awareness, intelligence, and executive function.
-But in this post I am interested only in consciousness as a sort of perception
---- an awareness of being, or, more loosely, "what it feels like to be something."
+But in this post I am interested only in consciousness as a sort of perception or sentience --- an awareness of being, or, more loosely, "what it feels like to be something."

-This aspect of consciousness is sometimes called "qualia." [[^1]]  I won't rehearse the classic arguments for the existence of qualia since, like Descartes, I regard my own qualia as an empirical fact --- indeed, perhaps the only empirical fact that I can know for certain. [[^6]]  Of course given any position in philosophy you can find *some* philosopher who has made the case for it, and Daniel Dennett has made the case that [qualia does not exist][6].
+This aspect of consciousness is sometimes called "qualia." [[^1]]  I won't rehearse the classic arguments for the existence of qualia since, like Descartes, I regard my own qualia as an empirical fact --- perhaps the only empirical fact that I can know for certain. [[^6]]  Of course given any position in philosophy you can find *some* philosopher who has made the case for it, and Daniel Dennett has made the case that [qualia does not exist][6].